AuroraStorm-sw/Knits_knots/README.md

 2. When turning the phone number input in the profile page form to integers only, it came along with increase and decrease arrows.
 Solution: Searched StackOverflow (See credits) and found a CSS solution to remove the arrows from the particular inputs.

-3. Missing images on deployed heroku page after updating the images locally.
+3. Missing images on the deployed Heroku page after updating the images locally.
 Solution: Removed DISABLE_COLLECTSTATIC from Heroku variables and the images loaded.

 4. Unable to sign in as superuser with email, turned out to have accidentally added the same email for 2 different users
 Solution: Delete 1 user, problem solved.

-3. Images missing on heroku but showing on local and viceversa
+3. Images missing on Heroku but showing on local and vice versa
-Solution: Copy the media folder to static and keep the media folder on top level, will be further investigated in the future to successfully remove 1 folder.
+Solution: Copy the media folder to static and keep the media folder on top level.
+This will be further investigated in the future to successfully remove 1 folder.
 The static media folder has been removed after re-uploading images to products, and all images are now showing.

 ### Unsolved bugs
 1. Removed Order App after realizing it never got used, but this caused a deployment error as the database was now missing the order module, and the deployed website couldn't be accessed.
 Solution: Re-added the Order App and re-deployed the website due to lack of time to resolve the issue with the app removed.
 For now, the app will remain, and where there is time to solve the issue, the app will either be used or removed properly.

-2. FAQ-buttons stacking instead of lying horizontal on Chrome.
+2. FAQ buttons stacking instead of lying horizontally on Chrome.
-This bug showed up the same day as project submission, so I have not had the time to troubleshoot the code in order to fix this, and will have to solve this issue in the future.
+This bug showed up the same day as the project submission, so I have not had the time to troubleshoot the code to fix this, and will have to solve this issue in the future.

-3. FAQ Delivery tab showing different width than on Firefox.
+3. FAQ Delivery tab shows a different width than on Firefox.
 This bug was also discovered on submission date, so I have not had the time to troubleshoot and fix the error.
 All other tabs; Products, Returns, and Order show as intended.

 ## Future implements - nice to haves
 - Add a pop-up for booking time for videocall form instead of writing it in manually
 - Ensure a member can only book 1 videocall
-- Style confirmation emails to be more aestethic
+- Style confirmation emails to be more aesthetic
 - Include discounts for members

 ## Deployment